 In case any warnings appear on the screen, you can ignore them at this point and click OK again.

-Click the green arrow ribbon button to run the simulation, or alternatively press the F5 key.
+Click the orange arrow ribbon button to run the simulation, or alternatively press the F5 key.

 Finally, after the computation is now done, we want to visualize the simulated results.
 In the simulation window, click the Results tab.
 On the right, a vertical Chart Editor bar is visible.
 Clicking it or hovering over it with the mouse pointer will bring up the possible selections for displaying the result curves.